shresthagrawal/learnp2p/5/2_send_message.md

-Fill in the function send message to all
-* How to send messages between each other

 At the end of this section, we will have a functional chat application.
 It should be possible to create multiple nodes and chat with connected nodes.

 Libp2p's peerstore emits an event when a new peer is connected.
 We subscribe to this event and establish a connection with the peer thus creating the stream object which can be used to send messages to the peer by using the chat protocol's `Send` method.